Disclaimer: Nothing in this article should be construed as legal or public health advice. Please always consult a knowledgeable professional advisor.

-Holiday accommodation with quality kitchen facilities will appeal to those that want to get away but do not necessarily want to eat out in public every night.
-Facilities such as a games room or Smart TV are useful for people who want a change of scenery but are not yet ready to mingle with others.
+Holiday accommodation with quality kitchen facilities will appeal to those that want to get away but do not necessarily want to eat out every night.
+Facilities such as a games room or Smart TV are useful for people who want a change of scenery but still would like to have the comforts of home.

 Hotels and other accommodations may find adding the option for shorter breaks and discounted mid-week breaks helps draw in those guests that are watching the pennies.